aswin2good/hello-microblaze/README.md

 ## 3. Xilinx Unified Software Setup
 ### I have used 2023.2 version of the Xilinx Unified Software.
-### NOTE: Before going for the installation, make sure all the libraries mentioned aboove are installed properly on your system, else there is a chance that the installer may get hang at the final processing part.
+### NOTE: Before going for the installation, make sure all the libraries mentioned above (Section 2) are installed properly on your system, else there is a chance that the installer may get hang at the final processing part.
   - You can download the Linux Self Extracting Web Installer from this [site](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/2023-2.html)
   - I would suggest installing the Vitis Core Development Kit - 2023.2, which is under the section Vitis (SW Developer) tab.
   - Once downloaded, note down the name of the installed 'bin' file name.
 You will need to remember this in order to open the installer through the Ubuntu Terminal.